mcneel/rhino.inside-revit/docs/pages/_en/1.0/guides/revit-types.md

 ---

 {% capture link_note %}
 When working with Revit or Revit API, we are mostly dealing with Revit **Types** and **Custom Families**.
 This guide takes you through the various Grasshopper components that help you query and create types and families.
-For an look at how these elements are organized within Revit, see [Revit: Types & Families]({{ site.baseurl }}{% link _en/1.0/guides/revit-revit.md %}#categories-families--types)
+For a look at how these elements are organized within Revit, see [Revit: Types & Families]({{ site.baseurl }}{% link _en/1.0/guides/revit-revit.md %}#categories-families--types)
 {% endcapture %}
 {% include ltr/link_card.html note=link_note thumbnail='/static/images/guides/revit-types.png' %}